Rock Hill Truck Accident Attorney

 Back in the day, truckers were only allowed to occupy the right hand (slow) lane of a highway unless they were passing another vehicle.
 Nowadays, trucks travel through cities and across the country using all lanes — sometimes 3 or 4 abreast.
 It is frustrating and hazardous to other drivers trying to get to their destinations in a comfortable manner.

-Should you or a loved one be victims of a Rock Hill truck accident, Auger & Auger can be on the scene quickly.
+Should you or a loved one be victims of a Rock Hill truck accident, Auger & Auger Accident and Injury Lawyers can be on the scene quickly.
 To have the traffic investigation conducted by your own advocate is crucial — it is important to know that an insurance adjuster will be acting on the behalf of their carrier.

 An Accident Waiting to Happen